Autodesk-Forge/Data_Exchange_Samples/4.IdentifyVersionDifference/README.md

 --header 'Authorization: Bearer '$TOKEN
 ```

-where `REVISION_V1_ID` and `REVISION_V2_ID` env variables correspond to `revisionId` of each revision, and it will return back data similar to one that is provided when asking for assets, but the content will be limited only to assets that were inserted or modified in revision specified in `toRevision` compared with one specified in `fromRevision`:
+where `REVISION_V1_ID` and `REVISION_V2_ID` env variables correspond to `revisionId` of each revision which returns back data similar to one that is provided when asking for assets.
+However, the content is limited only to assets that were inserted or modified in the revision specified in `toRevision` if compared with one specified in `fromRevision`:

 ```json
 {